Splendora: Post-breakup

 In 2013, lead vocalists Janet and Tricia Wygal briefly reunited for a performance of "You're Standing on My Neck" at the tavern and music venue Maxwell's.
 To commemorate the 20th anniversary of Daria in 2017, Andrew Unterberger of Billboard interviewed Janet and Tricia Wygal, in which they discussed Splendora's history and the group's three Daria theme songs.
 On July 6, 2020, "You're Standing on My Neck" was officially released onto music streaming services under the title "Daria (Official MTV Theme)".

 Musical style and influences

-Splendora drew inspiration from a variety of genres, including CBGB, sunshine pop, and grunge.
+Splendora drew inspiration from a variety of sources, including CBGB, sunshine pop, and grunge.
 Late-'60s and '70s bands such as the Ramones, Television, Talking Heads, and The Free Design were formative influences on the band.
 Janet Wygal explained that the musical style of Splendora was meant to display "this aggressive-sounding bed, with pretty vocals floating over it".